hapijs/joi/README.md

 ### Global

+#### Custom Messages

+Joi error messages can be updated and replaced with localized versions.
+Use the `languagePath` option to specify a file path to a JSON file that contains error messages.
+Each message supports a mustache style template with the following keys:

+ - `{{key}}` - the schema property that fails validation
+ - `{{value}}` - the invalid value assigned to the key

 #### Skip Functions

 On occasion, an object must be validated which contains functions as properties.
 To force Joi to ignore validation on such functions, use the `skipFunctions` option: